Logo for Vibrationdamage.com

 Blasting Vibration and Damage Probabilities

 Because blasting vibrations have been so extensively studied, something is known of the statistical probabilities for damage to a structure as the vibration velocity increases.
 The diagram at the beginning of this chapter shows a version of what these probabilities look like for three different levels of damage.[6]
 Other data from USBM RI 8507 indicate that low frequency blasts show a greater change in damage probabilities as the PPV increases than do high frequency blasts, where damage probability rises very rapidly from its onset point.[6]
 In all cases, damage probabilities increase very rapidly once one exceeds a threshold level, typically at or near the standard limit.
 Thus, any vibration which is over properly applied blasting standard limits should be seen as potentially having an unacceptable probability of damage to structures.
-You can find much more discussion of this point in the CVDG chapter, Vibration and Damage.
+There is much more discussion of this point in the CVDG chapter, Vibration and Damage.
 You can calculate your own blasting damage probabilities from blasting PPV's with the Vibrationdamage.com Ground Vibration and Safe Distance Calculator, free to registered users of the CVDG and CVDG Pro.

 Is That All?